 However, even though the man of lawlessness is being held back from coming, he is — says Paul — already at work in the world through a secret power of lawlessness.
 That’s in verse 7.
 In fact, Paul refers more literally to ‘the mystery of lawlessness’.
 He refers to it as a mystery, because this is not something Daniel anticipated whenever he wrote about the man of lawlessness.
 Daniel thought the man of lawlessness would only appear at the end of history.
 But Paul reveals that he’s already at work in the world.

 So, although the man of lawlessness has not yet come, he’s already at work in the world to persecute the church and to deceive the people.
-And, of course, the believers in Thessalonica had seen this lawlessness at work already, because when Paul came to that city to preach the gospel, their unbelieving neighbour rose up against Paul and started a riot in the city and forced him to leave.
+And, of course, the believers in Thessalonica had seen this lawlessness at work already, because when Paul came to that city to preach the gospel, their unbelieving neighbours rose up against Paul and started a riot in the city and forced him to leave.
 And you see, wherever the church is persecuted, wherever people are deceived and led astray, wherever people give in to wickedness and do evil, there you see evidence of this lawlessness at work in the world.

 However, we should note carefully again that even this lawlessness is being held back for the time being.
 It’s being held back by the one who holds it back, says Paul.